 Types of seaweed to use

-Like other types of recipes that use nori (Californian rolls, spicy tuna roll, temaki), it’s a very important part of Spam musubi.
-Nori typically has different rankings based on the quality.
+Like other types of recipes that use nori (California rolls, spicy tuna roll, temaki), it’s a very important part of Spam musubi.
+Nori typically has different grades based on the quality.
 For instance, some brands use a color rating like green (best used for salads) and go up to gold or platinum (best used for nigiri and other forms of sushi).
 Sometimes these rankings are also in letter grades too.

 For Spam musubi, I like to get gold or grade-A or B rated nori so that the sheets are uniform in thickness and have less of a tendency to break during wrapping and eating.
 However, if you don’t have access to this type of nori, it’s okay to use nori at local supermarkets you may just need to be more careful when wrapping.

 How to form spam musubi with a special mold

 There are different ways to assemble Spam musubi one of the easiest ways is using a specific Spam musubi mold.
 I’ve seen so many different types throughout the years and you can buy them straight from Mitsuwa, Daiso, or online.
 It typically is a rectangular mold and a flat press to shape the rice.